ETUC and EESC Workers’ Group Cooperation Agreement

-Adopted at the ETUC Executive Committee on 28-29 October 2015
+Adopted at the Executive Committee Meeting of 17-18 December 2019

-Taking into account the different roles of the two bodies, the ETUC and the Workers' Group of the EESC will find common ground for cooperation, exchange of experiences and expertise.
+Considering the different roles of the two bodies, the ETUC and the Workers' Group will find common ground for cooperation, exchange of experiences and expertise.

-- The President of the EESC Workers' Group will take part in the ETUC Steering Committee and Executive Committee meetings.
+• The President of the EESC Workers' Group will permanently be invited to take part in the ETUC Executive and Steering Committee meetings.

-- The General Secretary and/or ETUC Secretariat will regularly be invited to speak at the EESC Workers' group extraordinary meetings and other meetings on specific issues.
+• The General Secretary and/or the ETUC Secretariat will regularly be invited to speak at the EESC Workers' Group Extraordinary meetings and other meetings on specific issues.
+ETUC/Code 2

 • The EESC Workers' Group and the ETUC will promote joint meetings and events.
-The ETUC Secretariat and the Workers' Group Bureau will take place to evaluate the mutual collaboration, discuss priorities and programming for the following year, including, where possible, the coordination of activities or events and to evaluate our mutual collaboration.
+The ETUC Secretariat and the Workers' Group Bureau will meet twice a year to discuss the implementation of the political priorities and programming for the following year, including where possible, the coordination of activities or events and to evaluate our mutual collaboration.

-- There will be a mutual exchange of information regarding the outcomes of studies and projects undertaken by the ETUC, the ETUI and the EESC Workers' Group.
+• There will be a shared exchange of information regarding the outcomes of studies and projects undertaken by the ETUC, the ETUI, and the EESC Workers' Group.

 • The Workers' Group Secretariat is engaged in supporting ETUC activities in the EESC premises while respecting the internal and budgetary rules of the EU Institutions.